LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

-Sends the character's networkable variables to the specified player.
-When no receiver is given the data is sent to all players.
+Sends the character's networkable variables to a specific player.
+Passing `nil` broadcasts the data to everyone.
+When the receiver is the character's own player, only local variables intended for them are included.

 **Parameters:**